TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Appendix

 \item \textbf{Datasets and Preprocessing}: The datasets used for training and evaluation are described in Section~\ref{sec:experiments}.
 Our training mixture was constructed from five datasets: WTQ \citep{DBLP:conf/acl/PasupatL15}, TABMWP \citep{DBLP:conf/iclr/Lu0CWZRCK23}, TAT-QA \citep{DBLP:conf/acl/ZhuLHWZLFC20}, TabFact \citep{DBLP:conf/iclr/ChenWCZWLZW20}, and InfoTabs \citep{DBLP:conf/acl/GuptaMNS20}.
 We evaluate on these five datasets plus two zero-shot datasets: HiTab \citep{DBLP:conf/acl/Cheng0WJG0HLZ22} and FeTaQA \citep{DBLP:journals/tacl/NanHMLVZKSKTMRT22}.
 Our specific data construction protocol is detailed in Section~\ref{sec:implementation_details} and Appendix~\ref{appendix:experimental_setup_details}.

 \item \textbf{Hyperparameters and Computational Infrastructure}: A comprehensive list of all hyperparameters is provided in Table~\ref{tab:hyperparameters}.
 All experiments were conducted on a single NVIDIA H100 80GB GPU.
+These computational resources were provided by the Bunya supercomputer \citep{rcc_bunya_2024}, operated by The University of Queensland Research Computing Centre (RCC).
 Full details on the training pipeline, hyperparameters, and computational setup are located in Appendix~\ref{appendix:experimental_setup_details}. \end{itemize}